Find Health. Be Informed. Feel Confident.

 In this guide you will learn:

 Oxygen regulators affix onto an oxygen tank.
 In North America, there are two different kinds of oxygen tanks which require two different regulators respectively.

 An oxygen regulator is necessary for using an oxygen tank and allows you to change the speed at which oxygen is dispensed.
 The speed of the oxygen dispensed from the regulator is often called the “flow rate.”
 The flow rate is typically measured in Liters Per Minute (LPM).

 In the context of ozone, changing the flow rate will change the strength of the ozone coming from the generator.
 A slower flow rate, such as 1/8LPM, will create a higher strength of ozone.
 A higher flow rate, such as 3/4LPM, will create a lower strength of ozone, called gamma or ug/ml.

-Regulators for ozone generators are often referred to as “pediatric” regulators.
-Pediatric regulators are just regulators that go to slower flow rates such as 1/8LPM or 1/16LPM and have nothing to do with children.
-A standard regulator does not go to flow rates that are needed to operate laboratory grade ozone generators.
+Regulators for ozone generators are often referred to as "slow flow" regulators.
+Slow flow regulators are just regulators that go to slower flow rates such as 1/8LPM or 1/16LPM.
+A standard regulator does not go to flow rates that are needed to operate ozone generators.

 For more information on how ozone generators work, you can read here.

 There are two options in North America (USA, Canada, and Mexico).

 The only real difference between the 870 and 540 is the fitting they use to connect to the oxygen tank.
 Otherwise, they are the exact same.